camaraproject/Commonalities/documentation/API-design-guidelines.md

 NOTE:
 The documentation of non-mandatory error statuses defined in section 6.1 depends on the specific considerations and design of the given API.
  - Error statuses 400, 404, 409, 422: These error statuses should be documented based on the API design and the functionality involved.
-Subproject evaluate the relevance and necessity of including these statuses in API specifications.
+Subprojects evaluate the relevance and necessity of including these statuses in API specifications.
  - Error statuses 405, 406, 410, 412, 415, and 5xx: These error statuses are not documented by default in the API specification.
 However, they should be included if there is a relevant use case that justifies their documentation.